23 Beautiful Holiday Gifts That Give Back

 This will help them sleep soundly

 If the idea of being charitable doesn’t give them enough peace to sleep well at night, Rainbow Light Sleep Z-z-zen will help get the job done.
 Rainbow Light has also pledged 1 percent of all product sales to the Global Good program in the form of multivitamins for women and children in food-insecure regions around the world.
-We’re pretty sure this’ll work, but if you’re still in need of sleep assistance, you can try adding these essential oils for a good night’s rest.
+Make sure you know the etiquette rules for gift giving this holiday season.

 A sip to preserve America’s prairies